SComps/HerculesBackup/README.md

 # HerculesBackup

-Command line too to backup a hercules directory into a rotated backup directory.
+Command line tool to backup a hercules directory into a rotated backup directory.

 HerculesBacup <copies> <sourcedir> <destdir>